Ronald Reagan: Radio and film

 After obtaining a Bachelor of Arts in economics and sociology from Eureka College in 1932, Reagan took a job in Davenport, Iowa, as a sports broadcaster for four football games in the Big Ten Conference.
 He then worked for WHO radio in Des Moines as a broadcaster for the Chicago Cubs.
 His specialty was creating play-by-play accounts of games using only basic descriptions that the station received by wire as the games were in progress.
 Simultaneously, he often expressed his opposition to racism.
 In 1936, while traveling with the Cubs to their spring training in California, Reagan took a screen test that led to a seven-year contract with Warner Bros.
+Pictures.

-Reagan arrived at Hollywood in 1937, debuting in Love Is on the Air (1937).
+Reagan arrived in Hollywood in 1937, debuting in Love Is on the Air (1937).
 Using a simple and direct approach to acting and following his directors' instructions, he made thirty films, mostly B films, before beginning military service in April 1942.
 He broke out of these types of films by portraying George Gipp in Knute Rockne, All American (1940), which would be rejuvenated when reporters called Reagan "the Gipper" while he campaigned for president.
 Reagan starred in Kings Row (1942) as a leg amputee; this performance was considered his best by many critics.
 Reagan became a star, with Gallup polls placing him "in the top 100 stars" from 1941 to 1942.

 World War II interrupted the movie stardom that Reagan would never be able to achieve again as Warner Bros. became uncertain about his ability to generate ticket sales.
 Reagan, who had a limited acting range, was dissatisfied with the roles he received.
 Lew Wasserman renegotiated his contract with his studio, allowing him to also make films with Universal Pictures, Paramount Pictures, and RKO Pictures as a freelancer.
 Reagan appeared in multiple western films, something that had been denied to him while working at Warner Bros.
 In 1952, he ended his relationship with Warner Bros., but went on to appear in a total of 53 films, his last being The Killers (1964).